slurmulon/gooey/README.md

     (?)
 Child Service A           (?)
 Child Service B

-`Services` that form this tree can publish data to each other bi-directionally.
-Gooey supports several traversal patterns for data publication but performs breadth-first up/down by default.
+`Services` that form a tree can publish data to each other bi-directionally.
+Gooey supports several traversal patterns for data publication but performs breadth-first down/up by default.

 Because `Services` can communicate with related services bi-directionally, they can be extended to support the components of a modern SPA: